All Episodes

 There is nothing in that statement that he said describing what makes a man that truly defines who a man is.

-Listen, I said this on my show earlier uh this week, and a lot of people gave me good feedback about it.
+Listen, I said this on my show earlier this week, and a lot of people gave me good feedback about it.

-And I'm gonna be honest with you.
+And I'm going to be honest with you.

 If I die today on my scooter riding back home, I hate saying that.